BlueAcornInc/aio-commerce-apps/apps/storelocator/docs/install.md

 layout: home
 ---

-# Install Store Locator to your Commerce Storefront
+# Installation

+Installation is easy, simply copy in the `store-locator` blocks from our block collection, and reference them in the doc in question.

 * [Store Locator Block Collection](https://github.com/blueacorninc/aio-commerce-storelocator-blocks)
 * [Reference Store Locator Block in da.live](https://da.live/edit#/blueacorninc/shop/store-locator)

-Installation is easy, simply copy in the `storelocator` blocks from our block collection, and reference them in the doc in question.

 ## Document-based Authoring